mawalker/SchMEAR/README.md

-#SchMEAR is a Web Server Project creator for: _S_pring, _M_aven, _E_clipse, google _A_pp engine, and _R_.e.s.t.
+# SchMEAR is a Web Server Project creator for:
+* S-pring,
+* M-aven,
+* E-clipse,
+* A-pp engine, and
+* R-.e.s.t.

+---

-This 'guide' is for your benefit only for now, is not complete, but might help you out a lot for now, I plan on improving this dramatically here soon.
+This 'guide' is for your benefit only, is not complete, but might help you out for now.

+Future updates to this will include a version that makes use of JDO for persistence(Database) access.

 To use this project creator you will need these tools: